Don't see what you need? Search here

-Make a Donation: Please help us acquire materials to ensure best learning.
+Make a Donation: Help purchase materials to ensure best learning

-ACAD courses are designed to let students dig into and experience history.
-Field trips, projects, novels etc.. are costly.
-The Alpine Foundation is a tax deductible foundation that allows you to help purchase supplies and experiences for your son/daughter’s classroom.
+The Alpine Foundation is a tax deductible foundation that allows you to help with special projects in your son/daughter’s classroom.

 Make a donation by clinking on the "Donate Now!" link on the left.

 Be sure to keep a copy of your receipt for a tax deduction come tax season AND contact your employer to access matching funds for your child's education